plewis/plewis.github.io/phylogenetics/lab-svdquartets.md

 {% comment %}
 ((sidestriped_jackal:1.07874467,blackbacked_jackal:1.07874467):0.56259222,((((African_golden_wolf:0.13410505,(coyote:0,gray_wolf:0):0.13410505):0.47564481,Ethiopian_wolf:0.60974987):0.45098495,Dhole:1.06073482):0.28004506,African_wild_dog:1.34077987):0.30055701):0
 {% endcomment %}

+:thinking: Note that PAUP* provided estimated branch lengths in two different units: substitutions/site and coalescent units.
+A coalescent unit is the expected time for two randomly selected genes from a population to coalesce given the effective population size.
+Using the coalescent units table, which internal edge in the tree is expected to exhibit the **greatest** number of deep coalescences?
+(Please don't just give the node number: specify all taxa on one side of this edge)

+{% comment %}
+The shortest internal edge, with length 0.11725593 coalescent units This edge joins the African golden wolf and gray wolf to all other taxa
+{% endcomment %}

+:thinking: Which internal edge in the tree is expected to exhibit the **fewest** deep coalescences?
+Again, specify the taxa on one side of the split to identify the edge.

+{% comment %}
+0.55970748 (sidestriped jackal, blackbacked jackal | all other taxa) The longest internal edge, with length 0.55970748 coalescent units This edge joins the sidestriped jackal and blackbacked jackal to all other taxa
+{% endcomment %}

 qAge also includes an option to carry out estimation under more complex substitution models.
 This option is invoked by changing `patProb=exactJC` to `patProb=expBL`.
 Prior to doing this, however, you must define a model using the `lset` command and provide the name of that model to the qAge command.
 Below is sample code.